 |Photo by lisa cee (Lisa Campeau)|

 The ideal conformation of cat derives from what would be perfect as a working cat, with just happens that the short hairs exactly are.
 Through the centuries, these cats adapted to a varied environment, much like how the settlers who kept them: this was a rugged, healthy and autonomous kitty.
-Thus the standard for the American Short hair, which the original fanciers began to follow, emphasized the natural and appearance of the "breed."
+Thus the standard for the American Shorthair, which the original fanciers began to follow, emphasizing the nature and appearance of the "breed."

 Today's breed continues to emulate the free spirit, autonomy and strong work ethic of its American founding fathers.
 They still are as efficient as mouse exterminators as their ancestors were.

 Cat lovers today may start thinking about the value of purchasing a purebred cat that is intentionally made to look like just a normal cat around the town.
 Although American fanciers believe that the American Short hair looks distinctively purebred, less informed cat purchasers may not know about it unless they were informed of it.

 Probably the most striking physical attribute of the American Shorthair is the animal's symmetry.
 Everything that they have is naturally harmoniously proportioned and placed.
 This natural quality that they possess underscores the whole of the cat.
 The head is marked by full cheeks and is oblong, though still somewhat longer than wide.The body in its good development is powerful and well-knit.
 The legs are strongly boned with heavy muscle which helps the cats run and jump better and of course to stalk their prey.